borkdude/clojure-overstapservice/Alternatief.md

 ```

 Met Om, een andere ClojureScript wrapper rondom React, zijn zelfs betere performance benchmarks gehaald dan React zelf.
 Dit heeft te maken met de efficiënte manier waarop verschillen in state kan worden bepaald in ClojureScript (maar ook in Clojure zelf).

+With [Om](https://github.com/omcljs/om), another ClojureScript wrapper for React, it was possible to achieve even better performance than React itself.
+This having to do with better efficiency in comparing different sets of state in ClojureScript (as well as in Clojure itself).

 ## 7. Clojure voorkomt callback hell